ISILablsbu/HCI2/content/home/_index.md

   - block: hero
     content:
       title: |
-        ISI
+        HCI²
         Research Group
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **LSBU ISI Research Group** has been a center of excellence for Artificial Intelligence and Robotics research, teaching, and practice since its founding in 2025.
+        The **LSBU HCI² Research Group** has been a center of excellence for Artificial Intelligence and Robotics research, teaching, and practice since its founding in 2025.

   # - block: collection
   #   content: